Child Nutrition & Healthy Eating

 Finally, be patient and persistent, as it can take time for children to develop healthy eating habits.

-• Introduce plant-based nutrition early on
+• Introduce plant-based foods early on.

 About the Teacher